Iraq holds first nationwide election since IS defeat - Journal du Cameroun

 At a polling station in the Baghdad district of Karrada, 74-year-old voter Sami Wadi appealed for change “to save the country”.

-“I call on all Iraqis to participate in the elections to prevent those who have controlled the nation since 2003 from staying in power,” the retiree told AFP.
+He called on Iraqis “to prevent those who have controlled the nation since 2003 from staying in power”.

+While voting stations in the capital were sparsely attended, in some part of the country there seemed greater interest in the vote.

-In the former IS bastion, second city Mosul — still partly in ruins from the months-long fight to oust the group — residents hoped for an uptick in their fortunes as they struggle to put their lives back together.
+In the former IS bastion of Mosul — still partly in ruins from the months-long fight to oust the group — residents queued up to make their choice as they look to recover from jihadist rule.

 “I am voting for security and the economy to stabilise and for a better future,” said labourer Ali Fahmi, 26.